History of Sapulpa

 As stated earlier, Sapulpa had many nicknames.
 One such nickname we gave ourselves was “Crystal City of the Southwest.”
 This is referring to the wide variety of glass factories Sapulpa once had.
 At one time, in the Teens and 20s, Sapulpa had at least six glass factories working.
 They all made a little different brands, though; like one was building windshields, one was building windows for homes, and another manufactured fruit jars.

 Sapulpa didn’t just have oil, Frisco, and glass.
 Sapulpa also built pottery.
 The Frankoma Pottery used the resources in the area to manufacture many pottery styles.
 The most famous design is the wagon wheel; and their most famous colors were blue and green.
-Like many of the factories, it too closed.
-The last of the Franks family passed away about two years ago due to COVID; and the copyright was released.
-There is now a Frankoma in Glenpool.
+There is now a Frankoma Pottery company in Glenpool.

-Chief Sapulpa was born of full-blood Creek Native American from the Georgia-Alabama area.
-Most assume his name was Chief Sapulpa, but he was never a Chief, but he was a Creek Elder.
+Sapulpa was born of full-blood Creek Native American from the Georgia-Alabama area.
+As always noted when biographies of Sapulpa are written, Sapulpa was not actually a ‘chief’ of his tribe, but did have a place of influence.
 Sapulpa was well-educated, well-traveled, and learned to speak English.
 Because of his education, Sapulpa began to trade and establish relationships with merchants and customers.
-He moved his family to the area what we know as Polecat Creek in Sapulpa around 1850.
+The Trail of Tears (1830s to 1850), the forced relocation of many Indigenous Peoples from their cultural homes, Sapulpa, would too, move to the Territories sometime before 1850.

 It is unknown officially what Sapulpa’s name was, actually.
 Viewing the Civil War discharge papers, it spells his name another way.
 Suspulber.
 But you have to remember the time-period; many common words were misspelled because it was how you sounded it out.
 There’s another story that Suspulber was a shortened version of his given Christian name: Sepulcher.
-What Merle Sapulpa (his great-grandson) told the Historical Society was that he believed it was actually an Italian name.
+What Merle Sapulpa (his great-grandson) told the Historical Society was that he believed it was actually an Italian word or phrase.
 Merle believed that when the train and railroad workers came to the area, it was mostly Italian workers.
-And somehow or another, the Italian name or word or phrase stuck.
+And somehow or another, the Italian name, word, or phrase became associated with him.
 The family of Sapulpa still go by the name today.

-The Creeks belonged to the Tennessee, Alabama, and Georgia area before the Trail of Tears.
-The Creeks or the Muscogee Tribes had tribal members ranging between 15,000 to 20,000.
-The Yuchi Tribe lived nearby along Alabama, Georgia, and South Carolina areas.
-The Yuchi Tribe had members a lot smaller, maybe up to 2,000 to 5,000.
-The two tribes are not blood related, however, the Creeks are more like big-bother.
+The Muscogee Creeks belonged to the Tennessee, Alabama, and Georgia area before the Trail of Tears.
+The Yuchi (Euchee) Tribe lived near and alongside the same areas of the Muscogee, along Alabama, Georgia, and South Carolina areas.
+The two tribes are not blood related, however.

 Railroad & Oil

 Sapulpa would not be a town without the railroad.
-And it was actually kind of a mistake, to be honest.
 Red Fork, just outside of Sapulpa and Tulsa, was experiencing an oil boom.
 The Atlantic & Pacific Railway wanted to connect Red Fork and Tulsa.
-However, during the construction, the tracks that were purchased for the build, actually expanded to Sapulpa by accident.
-Someone did the paperwork wrong and ordered too many parts, in a sense.
-Therefore, the tracks ended in Sapulpa.
+Eventually, the line would extend to the area of Sapulpa.

+Eventually, as the town grew, another means of transportation came to mind.
 Another way to get around town, though, was the Sapulpa Interurban.
-The tracks were built in 1908 and ran throughout the whole town.
+The trolley tracks were built in 1908 and ran throughout the whole town.
 It also connected to Tulsa, Kiefer, and Mounds.
 However, due to the Great Depression, funding ran out and it began to close up shop.
 It became the Tulsa-Sapulpa Union Railway.

 Businesses